Magento vs Shopify

 Licensing: in magento you have the ability to run multiple instances of a single store with a single license.
 On the other hand, with Shopify, you have to purchase a separate license for each instance.
 This makes Magento far less costly in the long term.

-For developing a store that will give you full control and allow you to change your site’s speed performance, inventory cataloguing, and many other features, we still think Magento is still the way to go.
+For developing a store that will give you full control and allow you to change your site’s speed performance, inventory cataloguing, and many other features, we still think Magento is the way to go.

 Want to find out more about Magento?
 Please see our Complete Magento Ecommerce Guide for more details.